Sweet and sour tofu with seared crispy tofu wrapped in a dark rich sauce with lots of veggies and pineapple is the perfect vegan fakeaway.

 - Remove the seeds from the red pepper and cut it into 25mm (1") dice.

-- Heat a nonstick frying pan over a medium high heat and when hot add the cooking oil.
+- Heat a 30cm or 12" nonstick frying pan over a medium-high heat and when it is hot add the cooking oil.

-- Remove any excess cornflour from the tofu and fry on all four sides until golden brown, remove and set aside.
+- Remove any excess cornflour from the tofu and fry on all four sides until golden brown, remove and set aside leaving the oil in the pan.

 - Add the courgette and pineapple then cook for another minute.